GoldenVers/Autonomous-diff-drive-ros2-robot/README.md

 Note: please go to the latest branch for the latest code Latest branch : nav2_and_slam

+## PROJECT SUMMARY

+• 🛠️ **Simulation Framework**: Gazebo (Classic) for realistic physics and environment simulation
+• 🧠 **Middleware**: ROS2 Humble, utilizing ros2_control and Navigation2 stack
+• 🗺️ **SLAM & Navigation**: Integrated SLAM Toolbox for autonomous map creation and Nav2 for obstacle-aware goal planning
+• 🧭 **Teleoperation**: Controlled wirelessly via keyboard, phone, or autonomous navigation
+• 👀 **Sensors & Perception**: Equipped with LIDAR, RGB Camera, and Depth Camera—used for SLAM, vision, and obstacle detection
+• 🔧 **Controllers**: Implemented diff_drive_controller with fine-tuned limits for stability and realistic robot movement as well as joint_state_broadcaster controller for sending the joints details, like the odometry and the velocity.
+• 🔄 **Transform Broadcasting**: Handled properly using tf2 and robot_state_publisher
+• 📦 **Modular Architecture**: Built using URDF/XACRO and organized with launch files and config packages

+## ⌛Timeline of the project

+✅ Feb 2025: Initial URDF robot built and tested in Gazebo
+✅ Mar 2025: Integrated ros2_control with diff_drive_controller
+✅ Apr 2025: Implemented SLAM Toolbox and visualized data in RViz2
+✅ May 2025: Deployed full Navigation2 stack with local and global planners
+✅ Ongoing: Integration with camera and OpenCV for object detection

 ## 🛠️ Project Overview
 This project simulates a differential drive robot in a Gazebo world using ROS2 (Humble).
 The aim is to develop a simulated robot that can: